fwyr/website/README.md

-# weiyi-m.github.io
+# lolcringe.co

+yooooooooooooooooooooooooooooooooooooooooo personal website update

+new url that just **radiates *big man energy***

-Redirects to my latest project.
+still redirects to my latest projects

-Might actually build a personal website if I'm not too busy.
+lol expect an actual personal website in like may-june